zerotwenty-club/community/README.md

 # Community governance

 Zero Twenty is a Mastermind group for people building digital products.
+Our website, governance and brand are open source, we believe in transparency.

 ## Documents
 * `organization.md`